 Component Relative Weight

+Participation 5%

 Assignments 20%

 Reports 20%

 Exercises 5%

-Quizzes 30%
+Quizzes 25%

 Final Exam 25%

-Weights within the "Assignments," "Reports," and "Quizzes" components are distributed evenly.
+Weights within the "Participation," "Assignments," "Reports," "Exercises," and "Quizzes" components are distributed evenly.
 The Department of Management strives for some uniformity in final letter grading distributions.
 Therefore, students are ranked in class by weighted points.
 Letter grades are not assigned to any quiz, exam, assignment, or report.
-For each exam, I will provide not only the mean and standard deviation, but also the relevant percentiles as well.
+For each exam, I will provide not only the mean and standard deviation, but also the relevant letter grade percentiles as well.
 These percentiles can be used as a guide as to help assess your relative performance in class.
 Each student has the same opportunity to earn high marks.
 Students should study diligently and strive for high marks on a persistent basis.
 All of your work matters.
 There is no "non-important" work in this class.
+Finally, volunteering in class always has intrinsic rewards, and occasionally has extrinsic rewards.

-Final letter grades will be assigned based on the following (including plus/minus suffixes):
+Grades will be assigned based on the following (plus/minus suffixes may be used):

-Letter grade you earn University interpretation "Real World" interpretation А Exceptional Promote early В Very Good Retain and provide merit pay increases too С Average Retain and provide cost of living increases only D Barely Passing Let go when replacement is found F Failure Let go immediately
+Letter grade you earn University interpretation "Real World" interpretation A Exceptional Promote early В Very Good Retain and provide merit pay increases C Average Retain and provide cost of living increases only D Barely Passing Let go when replacement is found F Failure Fire immediately